It is often said Navan is an ideal base for touring the historic Boyne Valley, and what better way to see it than by bike?

 Boyne Valley Greenway video.
 Credit Discover Boyne Valley

-Meath County Council is currently proposing to develop the Boyne Greenway and Navigation Restoration, which will provide a high-quality walking and cycling route (as well as restore the Boyne Navigation including the canal sections and associated locks), all the way from Andy Brennan Park to the main gates at the Oldbridge Estate, thus joining up the Boyne Greenway all the way to Drogheda.
+Meath County Council is currently reviewing plans of the Boyne Greenway Non-Statutory Public Consultation Stage 1 Feasibility report highlighting the proposed route options (view Navan Cycling Initiative’s submission here).
+This will identify the preferred route, and develop the Boyne Greenway and Navigation Restoration to provide a high-quality walking and cycling route (as well as restore the Boyne Navigation including the canal sections and associated locks), all the way from Andy Brennan Park to the main gates at the Oldbridge Estate, thus joining up the Boyne Greenway all the way to Drogheda.

 The total distance of the proposed greenway from Navan to Oldbrige is 26.5 kilometres and incorporates a study area extending across the river valley.
 The greenway will predominantly encourage tourism and recreation while offering potential for an attractive alternative transport choice for school children and commuters, bringing significant environmental, economic and health benefits to the wider community.
 It is also essential that Meath County Council commits to the development of a network of safe cycling infrastructure in Navan itself to enable locals to access this fabulous amenity and also to encourage visitors to spend time in the town.